PrincessMaggy/30-Days-Of-JS/README.md

 # Weekend Challenge
 * Write a program that takes a string and returns the number of words in the string.</br>

+#   TASK 3- </br>

+1. Improve the weekend challenge to accept input from a user and onclick the word count should show on the screen.
+*goal: for you to work with the DOM and events.
+2. Read/study and practice with some methods that are applicable to strings in javaScript.